simplworld/simpl.world.website/_docs/overview.md

 ---
-title: Simpl Overview
+title: Architecture Overview
 permalink: /docs/overview/
 layout: docs
-description: Simpl Overview description
+description: Simpl Architecture Overview
 ---

-## Overview
+## Architecture Overview

 In practice, there will always be a single instance of The `Simpl-Games-API` service, and for every simulation you will write a model service, and a frontend service.
 The browser will use the frontend service for the static assets